Knierims take pairs short program at US Championships - WHIZ News

 “We’ve been driven to skate like this and it always seemed something would get in the way,” Alexa Knierim said.
 “It’s been a while since we skated like that.”

-Tarah Kayne and Danny O’Shea te 2016 national champs, were second at 70.35 points.
+Tarah Kayne and Danny O’Shea, the 2016 national champs, were second at 70.35 points.
 Defending champion Ashley Cain-Gribble and Timothy LeDuc were third at 68.86.

 The free skate is Saturday.